ciscoheat/superforms-web/src/routes/components/+page.md

 This is a bit better and will certainly help when the components require some styling, but there are still plenty of attributes.
 Can we do even better?

+> Things will get a bit advanced from here, so an alternative is to use the [Formsnap](/formsnap) library, which simplifies componentization a lot.

 ### Using a fieldProxy

 You may have used [proxy objects](/concepts/proxy-objects) for converting an input field string like `"2023-04-12"` into a `Date`, but that's a special usage of proxies.
 They can actually be used for any part of the form data, to have a store that can modify a part of the `$form` store.
 If you want to update just `$form.name`, for example: